Why Accessible Services Matter

 Low-barrier care seeks to eliminate the standard obstacles that prevent many people from accessing care — like no insurance or high deductible health plans.

 Measure 110 makes care more accessible to more people by removing barriers to and conditions for care.
-The Oregon Health Authority reports that in only six months, Measure 110 funding enabled over 16,000 more people to receive care.
+The Oregon Health Authority reports that in only six months, Measure 110 funding enabled as many as 60,000 people to receive care.

 A low‐barrier approach is a way to “meet people where they are” and provide an environment where they can be who they are — culturally and emotionally.